EtheaDev/StyledComponents/README.md

 ---

-*In this picture the Component Editor selecting "Boostrap" styles and StyleRadius 18: Style Appearance are Normal and Outline*
+*In this picture the Component Editor selecting "Boostrap" styles and StyleRadius 18: Style Appearance can be Normal or Outline*

 ![StyledButtonComponentEditorBootstrap.jpg](./Images/StyledButtonComponentEditorBootstrap.jpg)

 ---

-*In this picture, the Component Editor selecting "AngularUI" styles: Style Appearance are Flat, Raised, Basic, Stroked*
+*In this picture, the Component Editor selecting "AngularUI" styles: Style Appearance can be Flat, Raised, Basic, Stroked*

 ![StyledButtonComponentEditorAngular.jpg](./Images/StyledButtonComponentEditorAngular.jpg)

 ---

-*In this picture, the Component Editor selecting "Classic" styles: Style Appearance are Normal and Outline*
+*In this picture, the Component Editor selecting "Classic" styles: Style Appearance can be Normal or Outline*

 ![StyledButtonComponentEditor.jpg](./Images/StyledButtonComponentEditor.jpg)